Witivio/Test-release-notes/src/trust-center/data-management-practices/README.md

 :::

 Usage data are processed in two ways:
-* We are processing anonymous usage data to understand how our customers are using TeamsPro.
+* We are processing anonymous usage data to understand how our customers are using Witivio solutions.
 * We are processing non-anonymous usage data to create in-app usage dashboards and audit trails for our customers administrators.

 ## Support data